Modern microfilm and microfiche conversion services offer more than digitization.

 - Do not store different film types in the same container

-Here are the things that happen to film when not stored properly:
+Here are 3 things that happen to film when not stored properly:

 While all types can be treated to reduce vulnerabilities from damage, digitizing microfilm or fiche may be a more cost-effective approach in the long run.
 Are you fully committed to proper storage?

 How Does Digitizing Microfilm and Microfiche Improves Document Images?

 In most cases, the process of putting document images on film introduces artifacts that affect image quality.
 Dust particles, skewed images, scratches, and manual redactions make looking at microfilm and microfiche difficult.
 And if you need to perform optical character recognition (OCR) on these images, getting good accuracy is difficult.

 This makes highly accurate OCR and full-text searching possible.
 Here are some of the advantages of modern microfilm and microfiche scanning software: